-Knowing when to prune raspberries can seem complicated but it is really very simple!
-All you need is a good pair of secateurs and some gardening gloves to protect against thorns.
+All you need is a pair of secateurs, and some gardening gloves to protect against thorns.

-You can tell when raspberries are ready to harvest as they will easily come off the plant when gently pulled.
-Once harvested, raspberries don't keep for long so try freezing some for later use by spreading them on a baking tray and placing in the freezer.
-The frozen raspberries can then be moved into freezer bags.
+Your raspberries are ready to harvest when they come off the plant with a gentle tug.
+Once harvested, they don't keep for long so try freezing some for later.
+Spread them on a baking tray and put them in the freezer.
+Once they're frozen, transfer the berries into freezer bags.

 Now you know how to grow your own delicious raspberries, try experimenting with the many varieties on offer.

 Are you an expert raspberry grower?
 Share your best tips and tricks with the Thompson & Morgan gardening community over on our Facebook page.